In 1996, the department of psychiatry at the University of Michigan established the Raymond W. Waggoner Lectureship on Ethics and Values in Medicine.

 Ray always wanted to be a doctor.
 In fact, at the age of 5 he began carrying a doctor’s bag with him wherever he went.
 He became an M.D. at the tender age of 22 and has been a pioneer, innovator, and benefactor ever since.
 Ray did not really plan to be a psychiatrist; rather, he contemplated becoming a neurosurgeon.
 He ended up receiving training in both neurology and psychiatry and was considered a neuropsychiatrist.
 He was Chair of the Department of Psychiatry at the University of Michigan from 1937 to 1970.
 He immediately set up a three-room psychiatric unit, one of the first units in a general hospital in the country.
 Dr. Waggoner built an eclectic department with breadth and class, an academic model for the nation.
 He was a superb administrator, and the department grew and prospered under his strong leadership.

-In a tribute to Dr. Waggoner, Dr. John Greden, Executive Director of the University of Michigan Comprehensive Depression Center, noted that Dr. Waggoner’s department contained “a healthy eclecticism, diversity and vibrancy, excellent clinical services, and scholarly teaching and research.
+In a tribute to Dr. Waggoner, Dr. John Greden, Founder of the University of Michigan Depression Center, noted that Dr. Waggoner’s department contained “a healthy eclecticism, diversity and vibrancy, excellent clinical services, and scholarly teaching and research.
 Clearly, Dr. Waggoner has helped to establish the Michigan tradition of excellence that we proudly inherit and build upon.”
 Ray was a jet setter before jets, a mover and shaker at home and abroad.

 Ray has left a fabulous legacy.
 What I recall vividly is his caring.
 He has helped the careers of many, indeed he has taught an entire generation of mental health professionals—a living legacy of psychiatrists and professionals in other disciplines who trained under and with him.
 He has changed the field of psychiatry and has aided and supported many people in a myriad of ways.
 He has been a true and loyal friend!